Mrs. Hartsock's 3rd Grade Class

-I just loved all the creativity with the shirts.
-Thanks so much for your efforts in creating them.
+Students created shirts representing 100 days and wore them to school to celebrate!
 The students were so proud to wear them and the staff/students loved seeing all of them.

 Mrs. Bender's 4th grade class visiting Parkview to sing Christmas Carols with the residents.

 4th graders learning about Hanukkah by listening to a story about Hanukkah, making Dreidels, playing the Dreidel game, practicing multiplication facts and making potato Latkes.